cfobel/python___pyevolve/docs/source_rel_0_6/intro.rst

 Introduction
 ============================================================

 This is the documentation of the Pyevolve release |release|.
-Since the version 0.5, Pyevolve has changed too much, many new features was added and **many** bugs was fixed, this documentation describes those changes, the new API and new features.
+Since the version 0.5, Pyevolve has changed in many aspects, many new features was added and **many** bugs was fixed, this documentation describes those changes, the new API and new features.

 Pyevolve was developed to be a *complete genetic algorithm framework written in pure python*, the main objectives of Pyevolve is: